How to build without an architect by S. Joshua Brincko

 To give you an example of estimating an upper floor addition, lets propose adding a basic 200 square foot, upper floor, bedroom addition over an existing single-floor residence with a finished basement, The added portion would cost around $100,000 (at $500 per square foot due to the lack of economy of scale for this small project) plus any costs of rebuilding the first floor (and basement?) below which could easily add an additional $100,000 if those areas cost $500 per square foot to deconstruct, upgrade, and rebuild.
 Also, the construction cost quoted from the builder usually does not include their 15% overhead/profit, insurance, and sales tax which is another 10% in the Seattle area.
 At a construction cost of $200,000, the design fees could be around $20,000.
 It also takes about $3000 and up to measure and draw the existing building.
 High-end and more complex projects could cost even more to design and build.
 Engineering, permits, and surveys are additional costs as explained above.
 Also consider unexpected costs for upgrading a heating system.
 If you are adding more space, can your existing furnace keep up with it?
 It is very common that minor upper floor additions easily exceed $400,000 once all things are considered, and full floor upper additions are commonly double that amount.
 We see builders pricing these out at $800,000 all the time.

 To give you an example of estimating an interior renovation project, let's consider a simple 200 square foot living room remodel within an existing house.
 It would cost around $3000 to measure and and draw the existing residence (assuming it is even necessary at all for this scenario).
-The construction cost would likely be around $80,000 if the construction cost is $400 per square foot.
+The construction cost would likely be around $80,000 if the construction cost is $400 per square foot for entry-level quality.
 It could certainly cost less if the renovations minimally impact the existing conditions.
+It could also cost quite a bit more if you are using better quality materials.
 Also, the construction cost quoted from the builder usually does not include their 15% overhead/profit, insurance, and sales tax which is another 10% in the Seattle area.
 Design fees for the remodeled portions would be around $8000 to $12,000.
 Additional costs could include permits and engineering if load-bearing walls are being removed.

 If you’d like to learn more about our design process, visit www.josharch.com/process, and if you’d like to get us started on your project with a feasibility report, please visit www.josharch.com/help